dblock/code.dblock.org/_posts/2011/2011-01-18-waffle-single-sign-on-user-impersonation-in-tomcat.markdown

 ---
 ![]({{ site.url }}/images/posts/2011/2011-01-18-waffle-single-sign-on-user-impersonation-in-tomcat/image_3.jpg)

 A generous contributor (Nicolas Guillaumin, @nguillaumin) who works for a company called Funnelback, has committed the much requested impersonation support to Waffle.
-This is pretty exciting, since it fills in a bunch of squares in the puzzle that we’re trying to assemble with the [Waffle project](https://github.com/dblock/waffle).
+This is pretty exciting, since it fills in a bunch of squares in the puzzle that we're trying to assemble with the [Waffle project](https://github.com/dblock/waffle).

 I tried it out with build 1.4.1744.0.

-First, there’s a line of code in the _index.jsp_ that displays the current Windows thread identity by calling a Win32 API via JNA.
+First, there's a line of code in the _index.jsp_ that displays the current Windows thread identity by calling a Win32 API via JNA.

 {% highlight jsp %}
 You are logged in as remote user <b><%= request.getRemoteUser() %></b> in session <b><%= session.getId() %></b>.<br>